Kanban boards are tools designed to help visualize work and limit work-in-progress. You can also use them to maximize efficiency or flow.

-Specifically, it’s designed to help visualize work, limit work-in-progress, and maximize efficiency.
+Specifically, its design helps visualize work, limit work-in-progress, and maximize efficiency.

-Kanban, the idea of visualizing work to make it more efficient and understandable, has come a long way from its origins in lean manufacturing thanks to an unlikely group of kanban enthusiasts.
+Kanban is the idea of visualizing work to make it more efficient and understandable.
+Thanks to an unlikely group of kanban enthusiasts, it has come a long way from its origins in lean manufacturing.

-David Anderson’s work defining how this method is used helped bring Kanban into software development and services, while Personal Kanban by Jim Benson and Tonianne DeMaria expanded on these applications later with ideas for using what they call “Personal Kanbans” at home or at your place of employment.
+On the other hand, Personal Kanban by Jim Benson and Tonianne DeMaria expanded on these applications later with ideas.
+They are for using what they call “Personal Kanbans” at home or your place of employment.

-At Chisel, we use Kanban boards everyday to manage not only the development of Chisel (we like to say we use Chisel to build Chisel), but also for managing the necessary tasks for sales and marketing.
+At Chisel, we use Kanban boards daily to manage the development of Chisel and execute the necessary tasks for sales and marketing.
+We like to say, ‘We use Chisel to build Chisel.’

-The beauty in Kanban is its fluidity and structureless structure, allowing the user to manage and edit their boards as they see fit.
+The beauty of kanban is its fluidity and structureless structure, allowing users to manage and edit their boards as they see fit.

-A visual signal can be understood as the card of the Kanban.
+A visual signal is the card of the kanban.

-The cards contain all necessary information, including what you’re working on now, what’s a candidate to be worked on, and when all these tasks are expected to be completed among other specifics.
+The cards contain all the necessary information.
+It includes what you’re working on, what task you will work on, and when you should complete all these tasks, among other specifics.

-Essentially, each card contains the requisite information necessary to get a snapshot on a particular task whilst putting the onus on the team as a whole to keep on top of their tasks.
+Each card contains the requisite information to get a snapshot of a particular task.
+That is while putting the onus on the team to keep on top of their functions.

-A good kanban board will have descriptive cards (user stories in agile) that are constantly in motion and being updated without needing many meetings to hash specifics out.
+A good kanban board will have descriptive cards (user stories in agile) that are constantly in motion and updated without needing meetings to hash specifics out.

 At Chisel, we use “Candidate,” “In Progress,” “Complete,” and “Future Discussion.“

-Work in Progress (WIP) limits are vital in maximizing the efficiency of the Kanban.
+Work in Progress (WIP) limits are vital in maximizing the efficiency of kanban.

-You have your visual signals located within the columns and now the job of WIP is to set a limit for how many visual signals are in each column.
+You have your visual signals located within the columns.
+Now, the job of WIP is to set a limit for how many visual signals are in each column.

-The WIP prevents bottlenecks, maximizes workflow, and gives you an early warning sign if there is too much work committed within the Kanban.
+The WIP prevents bottlenecks, maximizes workflow, and gives you an early warning sign if you commit to excessive work within the kanban.

 The delivery point is the end of a Kanban team’s workflow.